sara-sherif99/Dynamics_Dev_Plus/README.md

 ## 🧪 Compatibility

-- Works with Dynamics 365 Online and On-Premise (Unified Interface).
+- Works with Dynamics 365 Online and On-Premise (Unified Interface and Classic).